-ceed with MOL was based in large measure on the results obtained from the "black" MS-285 investigations undertaken by the Directorate of Special Projects.
+The agreement at the 7-8 December meeting to proceed with MOL was based in large measure on the results obtained from the "black" MS-285 investigations undertaken by the Directorate of Special Projects.
 Eastman Kodak, one of its "black" contractors, on 22 July 1964 had reported its preliminary conclusion that man could indeed "make substantial contributions to a satellite reconnaissance mission."
 Reviewing a plan to adapt a strip versus frame camera approach to a manned reconnaissance satellite, Eastman Kodak stated that:

-...the frame camera makes optimum use of man's ability to point accurately at a ground target.
+... the frame camera makes optimum use of man's ability to point accurately at a ground target.
 The primary object of a manned mission should be very high resolution coverage (both photographic and visual) of limited target areas of major importance.
 The man's ability to put the camera on the target reduces the need for a large field, thereby making the frame camera feasible.
-The astronaut looks through the primary optical system at the target and adjusts tracking rates of the tracking mirror until the image is stationary in the field.
-Visual target inspection can be performed concurrently with photography.
+The astronaut looks through the primary optical system at the target and adjusts tracking rates of the tracking mirror until the image is stationary in the Visual field. target inspection can performed concurrently be with photography.
 As the target is tracked the number of photographs is limited only by the frame rate of the camera.